-346 Crucially, the individual observers' perceptual characteristics (e.g., the absolute cue noise levels) affect 347 not only how large the maximum benefit is that can be obtained from optimal combination (as outlined 348 in section 1.2), but therefore also the degree of alpha error inflation when the group-determined best 349 (and worst) single cue(s) is chosen as comparator.
-That is, as observers differ in their perceptual 350 abilities, some participants would naturally end up with one cue being better than the other.
-The 351 proportion of observers that show lower sensory noise levels in one cue compared to the other cue 352 (henceforth: between-participant cue ratio proportion) determines whether we are more likely to find a 353 true or false combination effect.
-To investigate further how the expected alpha error changes as a 354 function of this between-participant cue ratio proportion in the sample, we calculated the maximum 355 possible benefit ( $B{max}$ ) an ideal observer can obtain, under different proportions.
-As a larger $B{max}$ 356 magnitude decreases the relative influence of measurement noise - assuming measurement noise 357 stays constant - it enhances the chances of finding (true and false) combination effects.
-Furthermore, 358 as outlined in section 1.2, the magnitude of $B{max}$ is largest for high sensory noise values in the single 359 cues and for low within-participant cue ratios.
+Crucially, the individual observers' perceptual characteristics (e.g., the absolute cue noise levels) affect not only how large the maximum benefit is that can be obtained from optimal combination, but therefore also the degree of alpha error inflation when the group-determined best (and worst) single cue(s) is chosen as comparator.
+That is, as observers differ in their perceptual abilities, some participants would naturally end up with one cue being better than the other.
+The proportion of observers that show lower sensory noise levels in one cue compared to a and b: Paired signed-rank tests indicate significant improvements for paired cue conditions when compared with the group-determined best and worst cues (panel a: Cue 1 vs Both: p = 0.002; Cue 2 vs Both: p = 0.003; p values are Holm-Bonferroni-corrected), but not when compared with the individually determined best cue (b Best vs Both: p = 0.388).
+In panel a, this indicates a false combination effect, resulting from the inflation of sensory noise levels in cue 2, leading us to the erroneous conclusion that combination effects are present in this data, when they are not.
+Note that, in both cases the combined cue noise does not differ from MLE predictions.
+While the true possible benefit that can be obtained from optimal combination is very small in both cases ($B{\text{max}} = \text{MLE}$ - best cue; Here, $B{\text{max}} = 0.01$), averaging across sensory noise values before selecting the best and worst cues for each observer reduces the apparent sensory noise ratio of the single cues and thereby exaggerates the apparent magnitude B{max} the other cue (henceforth: between-participant cue ratio proportion) determines whether we are more likely to find a true or false combination effect.
+To investigate further how the expected alpha error changes as a function of this between-participant cue ratio proportion in the sample, we calculated the maximum possible benefit (B{max}) an ideal observer can obtain, under different proportions.
+As a larger B{max} magnitude decreases the relative influence of measurement noise (assuming measurement noise stays constant), it enhances the chances of finding (true and false) combination effects.
+Furthermore, as outlined in section 1.2, the magnitude of B{max} is largest for high sensory noise values in the single cues and for low within-participant cue ratios.

-360 Importantly, the maximum possible benefit is not affected by the proportion of observers for whom one 361 specific cue is the more precise than the other one (i.e., the between-participant cue ratio proportion) 362 when the comparator in the analysis is the individually-determined best single cue (equation 3; Figure 363 3, top row).
-However, when the comparator in the analysis is the group-determined best single cue 364 (equivalent to contrasting Cue 2 and both cues in our example above; equation 2), the possible benefit 365 Bmax appears to be larger (Figure 3, middle row).
-This increase in Bmax is particularly large when within-366 participant sensory noise ratios are high (lower in each panel) and when the between-participant cue 367 ratio is more evenly split (left panels).
-Notably, as this enhancement stems from an increase in the 368 sensory noise levels of the individual cue comparator (by combining the worse and best cues of different 369 participants), it does not only affect $B{max}$ , but also the contrast of interest, that is, the combined cues 370 versus single cue noise levels.
+Importantly, the maximum possible benefit is not affected by the proportion of observers for whom one specific cue is the more precise than the other one (i.e., the between-participant cue ratio proportion) when the comparator in the analysis is the individually determined best single cue (Eq.
+3; Fig. 3, top row).
+However, when the comparator in the analysis is the group-determined best single cue (equivalent to contrasting cue 2 and both cues in our example above; Eq.
+2), the possible benefit B{max} appears to be larger (Fig. 3, middle row).
+This increase in B{max} is particularly large when within-participant sensory noise ratios are high (lower in each panel) and when the between-participant cue ratio is more